Isiolo Airport: Location

-Isiolo Airport is located on the border of Isiolo, in Isiolo County with half of the runway extending into Meru County.
-Its location is approximately 283 km, by road, and about 200 km, by air, north-east of Jomo Kenyatta International Airport, the country's largest civilian airport.
-The airport sits on a piece of land that measures 260 ha and its passenger terminal building measures 4500 m2.
+Isiolo Airport is located on the border of Isiolo County and Meru County, with half of the runway extending into each county.
+Located approximately 283 km, by road, and about 200 km, by air, north-east of Jomo Kenyatta International Airport.
+The airport is 260 ha in size with a passenger terminal building 5000 m2 in area.
 The geographic coordinates of this airport are:0° 20' 37.00"N, 37° 35' 16.00"E (Latitude:0.343610; Longitude:37.587778).

 Overview

 Isiolo Airport is a civilian airport, serving Isiolo, Meru and surrounding communities.
-Situated at 1067 m above sea level, the airport has a single asphalt runway 16/34 that measures 5000 ft long.
-In February 2013, Kenyan media reports indicated that the airport was undergoing renovations and improvements to International status.
-The improvements, at an estimated cost of US$11 million (KES:900 million), include lengthening the runway to 2500 m.
-The renovations are expected to conclude in the second half of 2016.
-Official opening of the renovated facility is scheduled for January 2017.
+Situated at 1067 m above sea level, with a single asphalt runway 16/34 2500 m long.

 Airlines and destinations

-No airlines fly to Isiolo as of 2014, but the airport is being expanded.
 Isiolo is planning to become a resort city in Kenya, which would motivate airlines to fly here in the future.
 As of January 2018, according to the Airport manager, Mohamed Lippi, only one airline, Fly Sax Airlines, was operating from this airport, offering passenger flights only.